Reaparr/Docs/src/content/faq/index.md

 Yes, I ([JasonLandbridge](https://github.com/JasonLandbridge)) work as a freelance Vue.js/.NET developer, and I'm always looking forward to the next awesome project.
 But if you're secretly hoping for more updates on Reaparr, then you might not want to hire me ;-)

+## Where can I find the log files?

+Logs are stored in mounted Docker volume `/Config/Logs`.